Romanow/micro-services/README.md

 * Grafana and Prometheus for collecting metrics.
 * PostgreSQL.
 * ELK for logging.
-* Turbine for monitoring Hystrix.
+* Resilience4j as Circuit Breaker.
 * Spring Sleuth for distributed tracing (using Zipkin protocol and Jaeger to collect data).

 ### Portainer for monitoring docker images